pgmesa/mongodb_app/README.md

 ## Installation
 1. If you are in windows, execute the installer.bat to add the program into PATH.
 To interact, type 'mongoapp' in a terminal.

-2. Execute with python the file main.py (install all the external dependencies with in the requirements.txt)
+2. Execute with python the file main.py (install all the external dependencies in the requirements.txt)

 ## How to Use
 Manage your MongoDB with the web app interface